yoyo6022/Detecting_Potential_Candidate_Springboard_Capstone2/README.md

 ### Data Source:
 The dataset are sourced from https://www.kaggle.com/aswathrao/hr-analysis.
-The dataset train.csv used in this project, was collected on August 12, 2020.
+The dataset train.csv used in this project, was downloaded on August 12, 2020.
 It consists of 18,359 rows and 14 columns, 4 of them are numerical columns and 10 of them are categorical columns.
 Each row contains credentials/demographic/experience data for each unique enrollee.

 ### Objective:
 - Explore and analyze enrollee data for the XYZ training institute